GWM Tank 500: Brunei

 The Tank 500 was introduced in Brunei on 3 January 2025 and it is offered in a sole Ultra variant powered by a 2.0-litre turbocharged petrol hybrid engine.

 Indonesia

 The Tank 500 was introduced in Indonesia at the 30th Gaikindo Indonesian International Auto Show in August 2023, alongside the Haval H6, Haval Jolion and Ora 03, marking GWM's entry to the Indonesian market.
-Pricing was formally revealed with limited sales at the 2024 BCA Expoversary in 2 March 2024.
-Official sales were commenced in 21 March 2024.
+Pricing was formally revealed with limited sales at the 2024 BCA Expoversary on 2 March 2024.
+Official sales were commenced on 21 March 2024.
 Fully imported from Thailand, it is powered by a 2.0-litre turbocharged petrol hybrid engine and is only offered in a sole HEV variant.
+In February 2026, the 2.4-litre turbocharged diesel engine, with the option between two-wheel drive and four-wheel drive, was introduced in Indonesia at the 33rd Indonesia International Motor Show.

 Malaysia

 The Tank 500 was introduced in Malaysia at the 2024 Kuala Lumpur International Mobility Show in December 2024.
 It was launched on 8 May 2025, fully imported from Thailand, it is powered by a 2.0-litre turbocharged petrol hybrid engine and is only offered in the sole HEV variant.